 Primary Overview

 LGBT Inclusive Education refers to including themes related to lesbian, gay, bisexual, and transgender people across the school curriculum.
-It applies across all ages and stages, from early years to senior phase.
+It applies across ages and stages, from early level to senior phase.
+Learning will be differentiated and suitable for the age and stage of learners.

 In primary schools, LGBT Inclusive Education will typically begin with discussions about diverse families, including storybooks that feature same-sex parents.
 Other important topics throughout primary are addressing prejudice and bullying, and challenging gender stereotypes.
 By later primary, learners should further develop their understanding that LGBT people are part of our society, through an introduction to LGBT rights, history and role models.
 This will be built upon at secondary school.